ProVolver Haptic Pistol

 3. There is an orange button under each of your devices.

-4. Ensure that each device assigned canal. corresponds to the ones you just set up in SteamVR.
+4. Ensure that each device's assigned canal corresponds to the ones you just set up in the SteamVR tab.

 How can I reduce the kick or rumble of natively compatible games or mods using the companion-app?

-2. If you didn't set channels manually go directly under "Native and mods" tab.
+2. If you didn't set channels manually, go directly to the "Native and Mods" tab.

-3. Adjust the sliders until you have a good result.
+3. Adjust the sliders until you have a good result while testing in-game.

-4. Save your configuration as a preset if you want to keep it for your next session.
+4. Save your configuration as a preset so you can keep it for your next session.

 Pistol1 is not always Left hand

-Pistol1 may not always be the left hand, and which gets assigned to it depends on which device pairs to game first.
+Pistol1 may not always be set as the left hand, and which gets assigned to it depends on which device paired first to the game.

-Games that have Pistol1+Pistol2 have an 'invert channel' or 'swap hands' option in the settings to allow you to change which hand your 2 ProVolvers are assigned to.
+Games that have Pistol1 + Pistol2 usually have an "invert channel" or "swap hands" option in the settings allowing you to change which hand your 2 ProVolvers are assigned to.

 More than 2 devices kicking at the same time impossible

-It is only possible to use 2x devices at a time.
+It is only possible to use a maximum of 2 devices at a time.

-If one tries to pair 3x or more, only the first 2 devices paired to a game will receive events.
-The rest receive nothing even if they pair to the game.
+If one tries to pair 3 devices or more, only the first 2 devices paired to a game will receive informations.
+The remaining will receive nothing even if they pair to the game.

 More than 2 devices and game crashes with Companion app

-Dead Second and some mods simply don't work with Companion App at all when using 2x devices.
+Some native or modded games simply don't work with the Companion App at all when using 2 devices.

-If Companion App is already running, affected games crash and won't launch properly.
+If the Companion App is already running, affected games may crash or won't launch properly.

-If one launches Companion App after game is running, it may still crash, or haptic device constantly pair over and over.
+If one launches the Companion App after a game is running, it may still crash, or haptic device constantly pair over and over.

-Even if none of these occur, any changes made to native game effects will not apply no matter what.
+Even if none of these occur, any changes made to the game's haptic events will not apply no matter what.

 Device history with modded games

-To use any mod on PC, you must only have 2x devices in device history for game to give events to devices properly.
+To use any mod on PC, you must have a maximum of 2 devices paired for a game to transmit haptic signals to a devices properly.

 bHaptics & ProTubeVR haptics on PC

-ForceTube and ProVolver only work on BT4.0 dongles.
-Not compatible with BT5.0 dongles.
-They can work, according to customers, on Intel chipset (specifically AX200, AX210, AX220) Wifi+BT which can be found directly on some motherboards, or bought as PCIE adapter cards.
+The ForceTube and ProVolver only work with Bluetooth 4.
+They are not compatible with Bluetooth 5 dongles.
+They can work, according to some customers, on Intel chipset WiFi+BT (specifically AX200, AX210, AX220) which can be found directly on some motherboards, or bought as PCIE adapter cards.
 Also, they do not work well with Realtek chipset in any capacity.

-The BT4.0 dongle we provide runs a Qualcomm chipset.
-It does not have the capability to let you run both ForceTube/ProVolver & bHaptics simultaneously.
+The Bluetooth 4.2 dongle we provide runs a Qualcomm chipset.
+It does not have the capability to let you run both a ForceTube or ProVolver & a bHaptics product simultaneously.

-Newest bHaptics products come with a BT5.0 dongle that runs on a Realtek chipset.
-They used to come with a BT4.0 dongle that let users run both products simultaneously.
+Newest bHaptics products come with a Bluetooth 5 dongle that runs on a Realtek chipset.
+They used to come with a Bluetooth 4 dongle that let users run both ProTubeVR and bHaptics devices simultaneously.

 bHaptics products still work with BT4.0 (according to their website).

-The solution is to find Bluetooth that can let both ForceTube/ProVolver & bHaptics work at same time.
+The solution is to find a Bluetooth dongle that can let both ForceTube/ProVolver & bHaptics work at same time.

-2. A BT4.0 dongle that is not Realtek.
-May take trial and error to find one that works well with both.
-Asus BT4.0 dongle has been reported to work!
+2 - Find a Bluetooth 4 dongle that is not Realtek.
+It may take tries and errors to find one that works well with both ProTubeVR and bHaptics devices.
+Asus USB-BT400 and TP-Link UB400 dongle has been reported to work!

-3. Onboard Bluetooth from desktop motherboard or PCIE Card that is Intel Chipset AX200, AX210, or AX220.
-Make sure to install WiFi antenna even if you don't use WiFi, because it boosts BT signal strength allowing it to work.
-This also means it will likely not work on laptop and you need to use a BT4.0 dongle.
+3 - For users with onboard Bluetooth from motherboard or PCIE Card that is Intel Chipset AX200, AX210, or AX220.
+Make sure to install WiFi antenna even if you don't use WiFi, because it boosts BT signal strength.

 Tutorials